PaplomatasP/LDLcalc/LDLcalc/Paper/paper.md

 **Usage**\
 Corr_Plot(listDaten)\

-Package allows for a pre-trained model which is called **model**, as well a **sample data** , thus enabling the user to have a first experience with our  R package.
+This R Package allows for a pre-trained model which is called **model**, as well a **sample data** , thus enabling the user to have a first experience with our  R package.

 \pagebreak